 - The used oil from one car engine can produce an 8-acre oil slick.

-- Used motor oil can be re-refined into lubricating oils that meet the same API certification and specifications as new or virgin motor oil.
+- Used motor oil can be re-refined into lubricating oils that meet the same API certification and specifications as new motor oil.

 - It takes 42 gallons of crude oil, but only one gallon of used oil, to produce 2 ½ quarts of new, high-quality lubricating oil.